 No matter what the shape of the diamond happens to be, the brilliance of every diamond is derived from the polishing and cutting of the diamond facets.
 This allows the maximum amount of light to be reflected through the top.

-When a diamond is cut correctly, all the angles are perfect and light will be dispersed through the back facets clearly.
+When a diamond is cut correctly, all the angles are perfect and light will be dispersed through the cut of a diamond.

 If there is a cut made too shallow or too deep, the light will escape from the bottom of the diamond without being able to see its full beauty and clarity.